mwajdzik/course-angular/README.md

 - templates get checked during development
 - smaller file size as unused features can be stripped out and the compiler itself isn't shipped

+## Redux - ngRx library for Angular that provides Redux functionality
+- Store keeps the Application State
+- Services and Components have access to the Store, they can still communicate with each other
+- to modify the state we dispatch Actions (eg. save a post)
+- Actions are sent to Reducers are functions which take Actions and payload as input and prepare a new immutable state